Australian leaders say it’s time to face up to the gender ‘merit trap’

 The report argues Australian organisations must face up to the merit trap if they are to benefit from gender diversity.

 “If we believe that men and women are equally able in a company or a country, then we should be expecting a 50:50 outcome.
-If we don’t get that, then there is either bias or constraints to natural merit,” said Lieutenant General Angus Campbell, Chief of Army and Male Champion of Change.
+If we don’t get that, then there is either bias or constraints to natural merit,” said Lieutenant General Angus Campbell, Chief of Army and Champion of Change.

 “When we use merit as shorthand for a package of admirable qualities that we innately recognise—that’s devaluing merit.
 Merit is hard.
 It needs to be assessed for each and every appointment,” said Diane Smith-Gander, President of Chief Executive Women.